 A comment section is an expected feature of a modern web site and it is hard to find a page which does not contain a form to post a comment.
-I, however, will not include a commenting form into my blog and my reasoning, in a defensive fashion, as well as solutions are stated in this entry.
+Contrary to the norm this website lacks such a form and will likely never have one.
+Read on for some of my reasoning behind this decision.

 Spam prevention is too hard